mirandamorton1/ProReadmeGenerator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is licensed under: Apache
+This project is licensed under: MIT
+  ### Installation:
+  To install, clone the repository and place it in your terminal.
+In the terminal, enter the command `npm init`
   ### Uage:
   To use this..
   ### Contributors: